JolomonSon/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-the ls -l displays current directory contents in a long format
+the ls -la displays current directory contents, including hidden files(starting with .) in a long format